pablojimeno/code-rails/chapter_3_rails_resources/deleteing_a_post_context_example.md

 require "test_helper"

 feature "Deleting a Post" do
-  scenario "post is deleted with a click" do
+  scenario "article is deleted with a click" do
     # Given an existing post

     # When the delete link is clicked

-    # Then the post is deleted
+    # Then the article is deleted

   end
 end